mihirchronicles/mihirchronicles.github.io/content/bookshelf/beyond-the-prototype.md

 ---
-title: Beyond The Prototype | A Roadmap For Navigating The Fuzzy Area Between Ideas And Outcomes by Douglas Ferguson
+title: Beyond The Prototype by Douglas Ferguson
 date: "2023-07-03"
 path: "/bookshelf/beyond-the-prototype"
 ---

 ## I. Brief Summary

 Another text on product management and design thinking by a human centered design technologist.
 Ferguson combines years of experience at Google and IBM and shares design sprint frameworks.
 He helps in getting from problem/idea to tested hypothesis within a short span of a week (design sprint).

 ## II.
 Big Ideas

 - The 6 stage roadmap for ideation to outcome: wrap it up, share your story, chart the course, expand the inner circle, cultivate the culture, get guidance.
     - Wrap it up:
         - Your Design Sprint doesn’t end with a hard-stop on day five.
 One of the key post-Sprint activities is reflecting on how your hypothesis and questions were answered through testing.